Does this section apply to us?

 - Data Protection Impact Assessments (DPIAs) – existing assessments may need to be reviewed in the light of the UK GDPR; for example, if they cover international data flows that on exit date become restricted transfers.

-- Codes of conduct and certification – The EDPB is working on guidance regarding codes of conduct and certification, and how those schemes may be used for international transfers.
-Currently there are no approved codes of conduct and certification schemes acting as safeguards for international transfer tools.
-However, we are working on developing codes of conduct and certification schemes and this work will continue after the end of the transition period.
+- Codes of conduct and certification – Currently there are no approved codes of conduct and certification schemes acting as safeguards for international transfer tools.
+However, we are working on developing codes of conduct and certification schemes and this work will continues.